 It’s all based on an old, well known scientific principle: the Faraday cage.
 It’s a metallic enclosure that prevents electricity or electrical impulses – like mobile phone radiation which uses an electromagnetic field – from travelling in or out.

-How do EMF protection devices work?
+How do EMF Protection Devices Work?

 The Faraday cage is named after the British scientist Michael Faraday, who discovered how it worked in the late 1800s.
 It’s a technology that is used a lot, but we don’t always realise it.
 How Stuff Works has an entertaining and informative article on the Faraday cage, tracing its history, the science and its uses.
 Essentially, the Faraday cage disrupts, absorbs and disperses incoming radiation.

 So, do EMF protection devices work?
 Absolutely, and WaveWall uses patent pending EMF protection technology for our range of EMF protection devices.
 Independent testing has shown it blocks up to 87% of mobile phone radiation.